Email hosting for consultants: professional email without the overhead

 Solo consultants rarely need shared inbox on day one.
 The need appears when they bring on a subcontractor, hire a virtual assistant, or start a second engagement where a colleague handles client communication.

 A consultant who runs both a personal advisory practice (julien@coulaud.consulting) and a named firm (hello@strategyfirm.com) needs two domains with separate mailboxes.
-On most email hosts, that means two separate accounts or a more expensive plan.
+On Google Workspace or Microsoft 365, that means two separate accounts or a more expensive plan.

-On SHIPMAIL, both domains live under one account.
+On Shipmail Pro, both domains live under one account.
 The consultant manages all mailboxes from a single dashboard, assigns team access per domain, and pays one bill.
-Solo or Pro covers most multi-brand setups comfortably.
+For a consultant running three different practice areas under different brands, it stays at $9/month instead of $21.60/month on Workspace.

 When a consultant should choose something else